Quiirex/Quiirex/README.md

 - ⚡ Fun fact: Computer was a job title, and the first programmers were women

-- “ Code is like humor.
+- 🥸 “Code is like humor.
 When you have to explain it, it’s bad.” – Cory House

 <br/>